 Both Male and Female have subjective (read causal) aspects that perform actions and have objective aspects that reflect something (at the effect of the causal action) back to the other partner.
 Regardless of our gender, each of us is both causally Female and Male and effectively Female and Male.

-The entwined, inverse processes enacted by the Male and Female partners are called INformation (which produces Objects of consciousness) and OUTformation (which produces Objects of physicality), respectively.
+The entwined, inverse processes enacted by the Male and Female partners are called INformation (which produces Objects of consciousness) and OUTformation (which produces Objects of corporeality), respectively.

 The dynamical processes form the necessary feedback between consciousness and corporeality, or mind and matter.
 This feedback loop is evident everywhere, though largely misunderstood.